GoogleChromeLabs/wp-sitemaps/README.md

 ### Does this plugin support `changefreq` and `priority` attributes for sitemaps?

 No. Those are optional fields in the sitemaps protocol and not typically consumed by search engines.
-Developers can still add those fields if they really want too.
+Developers can still add those fields if they really want to.

 ## Changelog